Dynatrace-APAC/Workshop-Kubernetes-GKE/labs/lab2/README.md

 1. On the left navigation bar in Google Cloud, go to Kubernetes Engine -> VM instances
 ![Activegate-connected](https://github.com/Dynatrace-APAC/Workshop-Kubernetes/blob/master/assets/activegate-0.png)

-2. Click on the SSH button on the dynatrace-activegate row and login to terminal
+2. Click on the SSH button on the <b>dynatrace-activegate</b> row and SSH into the instance
 ![Activegate-connected](https://github.com/Dynatrace-APAC/Workshop-Kubernetes/blob/master/assets/activegate.png)

 2. Within Dynatrace, click on Deploy Dynatrace on the left menu